Skip to main content Skip to main navigation Skip to search

 Improving Greenhouse Gas Accounting

-1. Enhancing the National Greenhouse Accounts methods and data collection processes (led by the Department of Climate Change, Energy, the Environment and Water)
+1. Enhancing the National Greenhouse Accounts methods and data collection processes (led by the Department of Climate Change, Energy, the Environment and Water (DCCEEW)).

-3. Facilitating the incorporation of those ‘standards’ into new and existing farm-level GHG emissions calculators and tools (including to reflect updates to the ‘standards’ over time) (led by the Department of Agriculture, Fisheries and Forestry).
+3. Facilitating the integration of those guidelines into new and existing farm-level GHG emissions calculators and tools (including to reflect any updates over time) (led by the Department of Agriculture, Fisheries and Forestry (DAFF)).

-The desired outcome of this third, DAFF-led element is to increase the proportion of producers that know and understand their business’ net emissions profile, and the on-farm activities and practices that affect their net emissions.
+The desired outcome of the DAFF-led element is to increase the proportion of producers that know and understand their business’ net emissions profile, and the on-farm activities and practices that affect their net emissions.

-DAFF is delivering this element through the Improving Consistency of On-farm Emissions Estimates program.
+DAFF is delivering this element through a grant to Agricultural Innovation Australia, in partnership with the Zero-Net Emissions – Agriculture Cooperative Research Centre, under the Improving Consistency of On-farm Emissions Estimates program.

 Voluntary Emissions Estimation and Reporting Standards Reference Group

 The Australian Government has established a Voluntary Emissions Estimation and Reporting Standards Reference Group.
-The purpose of the Reference Group is to provide guidance and advice:
+This group provides guidance and advice on:

-• to support the development of ‘standards’ for agriculture, fishery and forestry
+• the development of guidelines for agriculture, fishery and forestry

-• on stakeholder needs for incorporation of ‘standards’ into GHG calculators and accounting tools.
+• stakeholder needs for incorporation of guidelines into GHG calculators and accounting tools.

-For further information on the Reference Group (including membership) and progress in developing the voluntary ’standards’, please visit the Department of Climate Change, Energy, the Environment and Water.
+For further information on the Reference Group (including membership) and the guidelines, please visit the Department of Climate Change, Energy, the Environment and Water.

 General enquiries